Inner Inspiration

 I love this train.

-I love the peace and independence.
+The peace and independence.

-I love that which family and friends
+That which family and friends

-have no ability to even grasp,
+have no ability to grasp,

 Ian Bradley Marshall